patternfly/patternfly-react/packages/react-core/src/components/Timestamp/examples/Timestamp.md

 ### Default tooltip

 To render a tooltip that displays the timestamp content as a UTC time, you can pass in the `tooltip` prop with a variant of "default".
-The format of the tooltip content will match the format of the timestamp content.
+The format of the default tooltip content will match the format of the timestamp content.

 You can customize the suffix of this default tooltip variant by passing in `suffix` to the `tooltip` prop.